-As for television shows, our library carries both older and newer titles like When Calls The Heart, 90210, Are You Being Served, and The Golden Girls.
+As for television shows, our library carries both newer and older titles like When Calls The Heart, 90210, Are You Being Served, and The Golden Girls.
 They also have movies and shows for kids, and teens featuring favorites like Curious George, Mario Brothers, Scooby-Doo, and Teen Titans Go!

 Just think, you can rent some of the most recent and latest movies for free, don’t have to pay extra for snacks, and can go to the bathroom any time you need to.
 Definitely beats going to the theater.

-Libraries often hold special events for kids and teens.
-Things like learning magic, make or take craft day, book release parties, activity sheet club (crosswords, mazes, etc.), favorite book character day, exploring nature, and readers’ theatre workshop.
+Libraries often hold special events for kids and young adults.
+Things like storytime, learning magic, make or take craft day, book release parties, activity sheet club (crosswords, mazes, etc.), favorite book character day, exploring nature, and readers’ theatre workshop.

 Other events can include comic corps club (for teens who love corps or Manga), DIY stop motion movie, superhero escape room, and scratch lab (this is a free programming language and online community for sharing interactive stories and games).
 Make sure you check on reservation requirements.